asafeliasim/react-tech-store/README.md

 A information web-site about an technological instruments.
 The project build with the following characteristics :
--Reactjs in the client side, nodejs in the server connect to mongoDB
+- Reactjs in the client side, nodejs in the server connect to mongoDB
 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />